 Ans.
 The total linear momentum of the system is conserved in an elastic collision.

 Ans.
 There will be a loss of kinetic energy in an inelastic collision.
-The K.E after collision is always less than the K.E before collision.
+The K.E after the collision is always less than the K.E before the collision.

 The total linear momentum of the system is conserved in an inelastic collision also.

 Ans.
 It is an elastic collision as the forces involved are conservative forces.
-It depends on the distance between the centers of the billiard balls.
+It depends on the distance between the centres of the billiard balls.

 Que.9.
-A body which is at rest initially undergoes an one-dimensional motion with constant acceleration.
-At the time t, the power delivered to it is proportional to
+A body is initially at rest.
+It undergoes one-dimensional motion with constant

 Ans. body mass = m